 Our Tiki is a champion head tilter, cocking her head to one side when we speak in a high voice or when she hears some mysterious sound for the first time.

 But just why do dogs tilt their heads?
 The reasons we’ve seen have ranged from behavioral to purely physical (as the dog tries to get a better view around her muzzle) to medical.

-While we always accepted this as a cute behavior (probably reinforced by positive response and cooing on our part), we wanted to get to the root of this mannerism.
+While we always accepted this as a cute behavior (probably reinforced by positive response and dog photos and cooing on our part), we wanted to get to the root of this mannerism.
 What causes this tilt—and is it something about which dog owners should sometimes be concerned?

 Most Common Medical Reason for Head Tilting